hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Unit tests

-F360 script in `composer_test` does unit tests.
-Please carefully look at `sys.path.append()` and `reimport.py` hack.
+The F360 script in `composer_test` does unit tests.
+Please look at `sys.path.append()` and `reimport.py` hack carefully.

 The unit tests don't have good granularity.
 In reality, they are just regression tests (in preparation for F360's update) and command launchers for debugging.

-`test_generate_route` is quite slow while VSCode debugger is attached.
+`test_generate_route` is quite slow while the VSCode debugger is attached.
 It comes from cefpython3's behavior under F360 + VSCode debugger.
 I don't know why.

 ## Lazy binding by surrogate

-F360 command cannot import F360 components during from the end of a create event to the end of an execute event.
+F360 command cannot import F360 components, from the end of a create event to the end of an execute event.
 Importing should be done in a create event handler or after an execute event.
 Importing in a create event handler breaks the cancel button's behavior (I did it in "Load KLE" command).
 Importing after an execute event is done by F360 custom event: <https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-EC785EB6-22A8-4932-B362-395262D802CF>

 Anyway, F360 cannot import anything while a command dialog is shown.
 We need to build/manipulate an object tree before the objects become available.
 In other words, we need lazy binding.
-Thus I adopted surrogate.
+Thus I adopted the surrogate method.
 Objects-in-the-future are represented by surrogates.
 After importing, surrogates are replaced by real objects.

 ## How to build `app-packages`